seung-lab/fpzip/README.md

 # fpzip

-Python C++ bindings for the fpzip algorithm.
+Python C++ bindings for the fpzip algorithm (version 1.2.0).
+The version number for this package is independent.

 ```python
 import fpzip